NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 The incremental delegation of `customer7.example.` is alias to the one that is also used by `customer5.example.` Since both delegations are in the same zone, the authoritative name server for `example.` returns both the CNAME realising the alias, as well as the SVCB RRset which is the target of the alias in {{alias-response}}.
-In other cases an returned CNAME may need chasing by the resolver.
+In other cases an returned CNAME may need further chasing by the resolver.

+With unsigned zones, only if an incremental deleg delegation exists, the SVCB RRset (or CNAME) will be present in the authority section of referral responses.
+If the incremental deleg does not exist, then it is simply absent from the authority section and the referral response is indistinguishable from an non supportive authoritative.

+## Resolver behavior with authoritative name server support {#behavior-with-auth-support}

+If it is known that an authoritative name server supports incremental deleg, than no direct queries for the incremental delegation need to be send in parallel to the legacy delegation query.

+The resolver SHOULD register that the contacted authoritative name server (in our example 192.0.2.53), supports incremental deleg for the duration indicated by the TTL for the SVCB RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.

+The resolver SHOULD register that the contacted authoritative name server (in our example 192.0.2.53), supports incremental deleg for the duration indicated by the TTL for the NSEC(3) RRs, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.

 {{Section 10.2 of !RFC9460}} states that zone structures that require following more than eight aliases (counting both AliasMode and CNAME records) are NOT RECOMMENDED.

 The resolver SHOULD register that the authoritative name server, supports incremental deleg for the duration indicated by the TTL for the CNAME, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.

-### Referral responses with unsigned zones {#unsigned-zones}

-With unsigned zones, only if an incremental deleg delegation exists, the SVCB RRset (or CNAME) will be present in the authority section of referral responses.
 Resolvers SHOULD register that authoritative name server supports incremental deleg for the duration indicated by the TTL for the CNAME or SVCB RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.
-If the incremental deleg does not exist, then it is simply absent from the authority section and the referral response is indistinguishable from an non supportive authoritative.

-### Resolver behavior with authoritative name server support {#behavior-with-auth-support}

 Resolvers can detect support for incremental deleg with authoritative name servers from the returned referral responses.
 With DNSSEC signed zones, support is apparent with all referral responses, with unsigned zones only from referral responses for which a incremental delegation exists.